Region 4 Supports Teachers

 Instructional Strategies for Social Studies

-For elementary teachers who do not feel like they have time to teach social studies with fidelity, we offer timesaving instructional strategies that align with social studies TEKS, develop content knowledge, and maximize available classroom resources.
+For teachers who do not feel like they have time to teach social studies with fidelity, we offer timesaving instructional strategies that align with social studies TEKS, develop content knowledge, and maximize available classroom resources.
 View the full professional development calendar for Region 4 Social Studies here.
 For information about customized coaching, e-mail email@example.com.

 For more information about professional development opportunities at Region 4, contact the department directors by subject area: